 - When you receive an opt-out request, keep a record of the individual or company (This way you'll have a report of who not to contact.)

-- Emails will include an opt-out facility - Note that any marketing email sent using the Email Blaster UK system will by default have an 'opt out' link-allowing the email address owner to click once and automatically be removed from future mailings.
-This link is hard coded into every email sent and cannot be removed.
+- Opt-out - Note that any marketing email sent using the Email Blaster system will by default have an 'opt out' link-allowing the email address owner to click once and automatically be removed from future mailings.
+This link is hard coded in to every email sent and cannot be removed.
 It is located at the bottom of each email sent and is displayed in an easily viewable font, colour and size.

 - Examination of a licensee list indicating a significant level of 'harvested' or invalid addresses.